reflex-dev/reflex-web/docs/library/tables-and-data-grids/ag_grid.md

     )
 ```

 The react code for both of these is shown below.
-The key point to see is that both of these functions return `void` and therefore should be called with no arguments.
+The key point to see is that both of these functions return `void` and therefore does not return anything.

 `exportDataAsCsv = (params?: CsvExportParams) => void;`